What a lovely morning! I woke up to the birds chirping in my backyard. Spring is here! It is finally here after the long anticipation in the winter.

 2. Eat nourishing foods.

 According to Hippocrates, a physician who lived about 2000 years ago, “Let food be thy medicine and medicine be thy food”.
-This is a very powerful statement that sums it all up, our food can either heal us or can be a source of illness.
+This is a very powerful statement that sums it all up: Treat your food as medicine else your medicine will become your food.
 Our food and our body are intimately related.

 Nourishing our organs especially the Spleen is crucial to prevent dampness.
 In addition, according to Chinese Medicine, Phlegm is made in the Spleen and stored in the Lungs.
 So the health of the Lungs and its twin organ the Large Intestine are important too.
 Also, the Water element organs, the Kidneys and the Bladder can contribute to the accumulated moisture if they are not transforming the fluids (2).
 For more information, please check out my blog posts on the Earth, Metal and Water elements.